Bank Interest, FD TDS, AIS, and ITR Filing for AY 2026-27

 Final takeaway

 Interest income must be reported even when TDS is deducted.
 Form 16A and Form 26AS should match.
-AIS may show interest not visible in salary records.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+AIS may show interest that salary records do not surface.
+Treat this as one component of the full AY 2026-27 filing file.
+A clean return results from consistent treatment across income, supporting records, tax credits, schedules, declarations, and verification — not from any single document alone.